Vocalist / Percussionist / Songwriter

 James, your tonsils are perfectly stunning!
 When did you first think to yourself, "Hm, this sounds pretty great?

 Hello, Caroline!
 Music has always been in my life and I've been playing music since I was a teenager.
-As a musician I always try to take it to
+As a musician I always try to take it to the next level

+with each performance.
 The audience decides how good that is.

 Was your voice the first instrument that you concentrated on